prakayastha/prakayastha.github.io/README.md

   - Summary: The chemical space of of B,N substituted hydrocarbons is huge!
 1.2 tera molecules (and even more) huge!
 These molecules have potential to be good opto-electronic materials available for [data-mining](https://moldis.tifrh.res.in/db/dbbnpah).

 ## Talks/Posters:
 Note: If you find an error/inconsistencies in any of the following please [reach out](mailto:prakayastha314@gmail.com), I would greatly appreciate it.
+- Poster: Understanding the phase stability of BaZrS3 using ab-initio thermodynamics
+  RSC Materials Chemistry Poster Symposium, London 17th November 2022
 - [Poster](./talks/BaZrS3_4July2022.pdf): Following the reaction: Computational spectroscopy of perovskite BaZrS<sub>3</sub>
   IOP Advances in Photovoltaics conference, London on 23rd March 2022
   Emerging inorganic materials in thin-film photovoltaics Faraday Discussion, Bath on 4th and 5th July 2022
   CAMD summer school, Helsingør 15th August 2022
+  Fall MRS, Boston 29th November 2022
 - [Talk](./talks/Symmetry_relaxation_pro_tips.pdf): Symmetry constrained relaxation with FHI-aims, 10th June 2022 Imperial College London and 13th June 2022 University College London
 - [Poster](./talks/Phonopy-Spectroscopy_8June2022.pdf): Phonopy-Spectroscopy: A computational spectroscopy modelling package
   Royal Society Software Solutions to the Challenges of Materials Modelling satellite meeting, Northampton on 8th June 2022